Updated: September 23, 2022.

 Q: What vaccines are currently available for COVID-19?

-If you’re immunocompromised: For more information on getting additional doses if you’re immunocompromised, please speak with your doctor or visit the immunocompromised page on the CDC website.
+For more information on COVID-19 boosters and when to get them please speak with your doctor or visit the CDC's website.

 Q: What is a digital vaccine record?